vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Invoke-EsxCommand.md

 ### -expected

-The expected output to be compared against output returned from the command execution.
+The expected output to be compared against the output returned from the command execution.

 ```yaml
 Type: String